longlivebuinhi/longlivebuinhi/README.md

 ### Nhi Bui Yen/나미
 I'm a Software Engineering student at Ajou University, South Korea

-I do read books, mostly fiction.
-You can see my votes and reviews on [Goodreads](https://www.goodreads.com/longlivebuinhi)
+I love reading books, mostly fiction.
+You can see my ratings and reviews on [Goodreads](https://www.goodreads.com/longlivebuinhi)

 I also grow a Youtube channel about my 12 years of self-studying and another one for shitposting only :D Just check them out: